christofolo/christofolo.github.io/musictheory.md

 1. If F is 2 frets lower than G, then that means the entire F Major Scale is shifted 2 frets towards the nut.
 Are you able to figure out how to play the F Major Scale across the 3 lower strings without me showing you the tab?

-## Part 10: All 12 Notes and Their Names.
+## Chapter 10: All 12 Notes and Their Names.
 The Chromatic Scale

 From C to C, here are the names of all 12 notes.
 Underneath each note, you'll see the fret number of the low E string.
 There are two rows because each flat/sharp note has two names.